honeydatax/fbc-bash/README.md

 # fbc-bash
-Bash colection made in basic
+Bash colection made in basic for your mini linux for your freebasic colection get linux free commands on freedos